- 1. Start your child’s preparation early - end of year 3 but most deﬁnitely in year 4 (not the practice tests but the basic core skills)

 How to get 11+ ready

-Sign up here to receive more tips and advice on 11+ and the Secret Ingredient…
+Sign up here for more information on 11+ and to RSVP for the talk

 Smart Start Minds